 Interns and supervisors meet at a scheduled evaluation session to exchange feedback.
 During the informal evaluation sessions, this feedback is oral, while during the formal evaluations the feedback exchange is both written and oral.
 During formal evaluation sessions, the supervisor and intern will discuss the written evaluation of the intern and the intern’s evaluation of the supervisor prior to submitting both forms to the training director.
 The intern’s evaluations, signed by both intern and supervisor, will be included in the intern’s file.
 The intern’s signature does not necessarily reflect agreement with the content, but rather that the document has been presented to and reviewed by the intern.
 Interns may provide a written reaction to the evaluation report.
 The intern’s written reaction is also submitted to the training director and included in the intern’s file.

 Interns are expected to rate their overall experience of the internship at midyear and at the end of the year on the Intern Training Evaluation.
-(This form is available on the I drive under Training on computers in the Counseling and Testing Center).
+(This form is available on the I drive under Training on computers in the Counseling Center).
 Interns are also invited to share their experiences of the strengths and weaknesses of the internship with the training director during administrative seminar.
 The training director and training committee use written and oral feedback from the interns to modify the internship program as appropriate.